-That’s going to do it for this week’s edition of Quick Fill.
-We hope you enjoy your weekend and we’ll see you back here next week for another edition of Quick Fill!
+That’s going to do it for me this week, but Ken Hill has some words before we wrap up this edition of Quick Fill.
+Enjoy your weekend and we’ll see you at Big Buck!

 Catching Up With Ken (Ken Hill)